balfieri/aws/README.md

 group_rules
 </pre>

-<p>The output from that should include this ingress rule for ssh, among others:</p>
+<p>The output from that should include this ingress rule for ssh:</p>

 <pre>
 {